 8. Wipe down hard and frequently touched surfaces using disinfectant wipes.

 Do this at home, in your car, and at school.
 Keeping everything clean and disinfected will make it much easier for you keep germs at bay.
+This is a great way to maintain a healthy classroom environment.

 9. Change your clothes when you get home from school.